goeltanmay/SecurityBot/REPORT.md

 ![Issue description](screenshots/issue_description.png)

-2. A developer wants to see all the vulnerabilities introduced in the code because of his commit.
+__2. A developer wants to see all the vulnerabilities introduced in the code because of his commit.__

 In this case, Robocop comments on the commit done by the developer with the vulnerabilities introduced because of it.